hibbitts-design/grav-skeleton-course-hub-site/user/themes/course-hub-bootstrap/_demo/pages/accordionpage/02.what-does-a-holistic-user-experience-design-process-look-like/scenario-based-design/topic.md

+---
+title: 'Scenario-based Design (also known as Task-Centered Design)'
+---

 Scenario-based Design (also known as Task-Centered Design)
 _Another form of user-centered design that relies on stories of user interaction as the source of guidance for design requirements._